ParallelMaths/parallel/pages/6-38-advanced-counting.md

 :::

 ::: problem id=1_3 marks=2
-__1.3__ If we ran the ping pong experiment again, marked and returned 100 balls, but then recaptured 100 balls, 40 of which were marked, what would you estimate the amount of balls in the entire tank to be?
+__1.3__ If we ran the ping pong experiment again, marked and returned 100 balls, and then recaptured 100 balls, 40 of which were marked, what would you estimate the amount of balls in the entire tank to be?

 * [ ] 40
 * [ ] 60